How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 We have three primary colors; red, blue and green.
 Using the combination of shades of these primary colors, a billion new colors can be generated.

-A TV covers a certain area of the spectrum of colors, which can be ideally generated by using the combinations of different shades of RGB colors.
+A TV covers a certain area of the visible color spectrum, which can be ideally generated by using the combinations of different shades of RGB colors.
 This area is known as the color gamut of the TV.

 WCG, or wide colour gamut is often linked with HDR in improving the overall picture quality of the TV.
 It introduces much more colors to the color palette.